Mihalg/Vifit/README.md

-# 🥗 NutriPath
+# 🥗 VitaFit

-**NutriPath** is a web application designed for dietitians and their clients.
+**VitaFit** is a web application designed for dietitians and their clients.
 It helps manage nutrition plans, track progress, and streamline collaboration between professionals and patients.

 ## ✨ Features